sbi-dev/sbi/docs/docs/install.md

 # Installation

-We recommend to use a virtual environment with [`conda`](https://docs.conda.io/en/latest/miniconda.html) with Python >= 3.7.
+We recommend to use a [`conda`](https://docs.conda.io/en/latest/miniconda.html) virtual environment with Python >= 3.7.
 If you don't have one, it should work with the following steps
 ```shell
 # 1. install miniconda from https://docs.conda.io/en/latest/miniconda.html
 $ (dependent on your system, follow instructions on website)